AkhilATC/SchedulePie/README.md

 # ScedulePie 🥧

 A Cron Job is a feature that allows you to create a task that you would like it to run automatically on your Joomla Instance through the server.
 Through a Cron Job, you can specify exactly what you'd like to accomplish.
-In our proposed system try to connect a remote machine via SSH and manage cron jobs.
-SchedulePie is CLI tool that allow to connect remote machine via SSH.
+In our proposed system (SchedulePie) try to connect a remote machine via SSH and manage cron jobs.
 ## Installation

 ```buildoutcfg